 Tech players muddle marketers’ MO

 The cookie-apocalypse has only been delayed, not canceled.
-Google’s long-awaited announcement that it will phase out third-party cookies from Chrome was the final nail in the coffin of the data-sharing environment that drove an explosion in digital media.
+Google’s long-awaited announcement that it will phase out third-party cookies from Chrome was the final nail in the coffin of the data-sharing environment.
+It definitely drove an explosion in digital media.

 Google is, in fact, way behind the competition.
-Apple banned third-party cookies from Safari in 2020 and Mozilla has made privacy the defining trait of its Firefox browser.
+Apple banned third-party cookies from Safari in 2020.
+Mozilla has made privacy the defining trait of its Firefox browser.

 While friendly media has positioned the move as a privacy decision, for Google it is a business decision.
 Eliminating cookies enables Google to better control the data collected on its platforms for its own betterment – and it creates the potential for other tolls it could enforce on its browser highway.